Log in

 Each field in your imported table will be a text field by default, but you can convert a field to another type in your field settings.
 Feel free to reorder, filter, or hide fields.

-Tables can create fields and records from an imported CSV file.
+Tables can create fields and records from imported data.

 Create a table from scratch

-Click on Create blank table, give your table a name and description, and then click Create.
+Click on Blank table, give your table a name and description, and then click Create table.

 You'll see a few empty fields to start.